 The capital of South Australia, Adelaide is the fifth most populous city in the country, and residents enjoy some of the best quality of life in the world.
 Lying on the shores of the Gulf St Vincent on the south coast, the city is often overlooked in favor of Sydney and Melbourne but is well worth checking out if you have the time.
 Unlike many other Australian cities, Adelaide was founded by free citizens who built lots of public spaces and wide boulevards and erected a plethora of majestic churches.

 Due to the waves of immigrants that subsequently arrived from all around the globe, the city has a thriving restaurant scene that caters to every palate.
 Its fantastic arts and cultural institutions are also fittingly multicultural in outlook.

 This is mirrored in the wealth of cultural events and festivals that take place in Adelaide over the course of the year.
-With a very cosmopolitan and sophisticated air about it, the ‘City of Churches’ is a charming place to spend some time, with lots for you to see and do.
+With a lot of things to do in Adelaide and a very cosmopolitan and sophisticated air about it, the ‘City of Churches’ is a charming place to spend some time.

 12. St Peter’s Cathedral

 Founded all the way back in 1869, St Peter’s Cathedral is one of the most important and recognizable landmarks in the city.
 Reminiscent of the Cathedral of Notre-Dame, its striking facade is flanked by two monumental spires.
 Between them lies a wonderful rose window that looks very much like the one in Paris.